SonyCSLParis/cgae-invar/README.md

 The method introduced in the paper uses an n-gram approach, whereas the implementation provided here employs convolution in time.

-Pre-trained model parameters can be used as described [here] (#convert-audio-files-to-invariant-features).
+Pre-trained model parameters can be used as described [here](#convert-audio-files-to-invariant-features).
 However, we encourage the user to train the model on problem-specific data, and to experiment with different training settings herself.